unresolvedsymbol/discordIRCd-revived/README.md

 ## Features

 - Users joining/leaving channels and servers.
-- Away for idle and dnd discord users.
+- Away for idle, DnD, and offline discord users.
 - Mentions are translated both ways.
 - Basic discord markdown is parsed to irc formatting.
+- Built in web server for attachment URL shortening and code downloads (experimental)
+- Message edit detection
+### TODO
+- Selfbot-like commands for editing, reacting, and deleting messages